 5 Things You Never Knew About Microblading

-Considering a good pair of eyebrows are your most important facial feature, it’s worth having them look flawless.
+Considering eyebrows are one of your most important facial features, it’s worth having them look flawless.
 Microblading is perfect if you have sparse areas or overly plucked eyebrows that you want to appear fuller, and the result is like a permanent solution to ‘I woke up like this’ brows.
-The technique involves a tattoo like process, where pigment is deposited into the top layer of your skin, in hair-like strokes to give the effect of super natural looking brow hairs.
+The technique involves a tattoo-like process, where pigment is deposited into the top layer of your skin, in hair-like strokes to give the effect of super natural-looking brow hairs.
 Check out my full experience of having my brows microbladed here.
 The process of microblading usually takes around two hours, including a full consultation and brow design, with the results lasting anywhere between 6 to 18 months.
 Once the first microblading session is completed, a top-up session is required around one to two months later.
 But there’s more to the process than you might think, here’re five things you probably didn’t know about microblading:

 You can’t just rock up and get your brows done: Oh no, there’s a whole checklist you have to take note of: Avoid alcohol 24 hours before and after, as it increases bruising and thins the blood, making microblading trickier.
 I had to stop taking my fish oil tablets for four days before and three days after, as it can thin the blood and lead to excess scabbing, which would give patchy results – the same goes for vitamin C, E, and flaxseed oil.
 You should also avoid caffeine the day before and after treatment to minimize bleeding.
 Limit your sun exposure and the use of tanning products a week before and after treatment.